Ephesians 1

 Calvinism

 Calvinism is one of the most controversial theologies in the modern Protestant era.
 Many pastors and theologians don’t even touch it, and those that do often feel very strongly about their side, fueling further division.
+Another unfortunate aspect, is that Calvinism seems to creep into many seminaries and Christian higher learning, often creating a perceived division amongst Christian authority figures, and the layman.
 It’s for these reasons that I have felt not just a desire, but a compulsion to write this blog, despite the daunting nature of the task.
 My hope is that this offers some clarity, peace, and understanding to those who may believe one side or the other, but aren’t sure they know enough about it to feel confident.

 In order to stay accessible, I will be splitting up this blog up into several sections, with this overview explaining the top-level arguments, and expanded sub-blogs on the topics that call for more steelmanning or exposition.
 That way you can choose how deep you want to go on each topic.
 If any of what I’m writing raises alarm bells or makes you bristle, I encourage you to click on the links and I’ll have much more room in the sub-blogs to flesh out everything I’m saying.